mdkmax/meps/meps/README.md

-# Multiple Email Providers Service (MEPS)
+# Multiple Eemail Providers Service (MEPS)

 The MEPS project is designed to easily and reliably send email.

 The current default provider is Mailgun.
 The default provider can be changed in `meps_config.json`.
-The value passed to the "default_mail_provider" parameter is the mail provider's class name.
+The value passed to the "default_email_provider" parameter is the email provider's class name.
 The following is an example:

 ```
 {
-    "default_mail_provider": "MailgunProvider",
+    "default_email_provider": "MailgunProvider",
-    "mailgun_provider_api_key": "my_key"
+    "emailgun_provider_api_key": "my_key"
 }

 ```

-The `default_mail_provider` parameter is optional.
-The `mailgun_provider_api_key` is required, as the Mailgun provider requires an API key.
+The `default_email_provider` parameter is optional.
+The `emailgun_provider_api_key` is required, as the Mailgun provider requires an API key.

 ## Install Instructions